AMEND09/CodePlotter/README.md

 - **Transformation tools**:
   - Scale, offset, and rotate G-code paths.
   - Apply pen offsets for pen plotter mounts.
+- **Bed image warping**:
+  - Load an image of your printer bed and warp it to match real-world coordinates.
+  - Align your designs precisely with physical reference points.
 - **Paper overlay**:
   - Add overlays for A4, US Letter, or College Ruled paper.
   - Adjust paper position with offsets.